 By sooz from Toronto, ON

 I found this recipe on Facebook, and I changed it around to where it didn't have the 1 cup of walnuts in it.
-I will make this for the next chuch event.
-It only has two ingredients.
+I will make this for the next church event.

 I just bought 12 10 oz. bags of dark chocolate chips and chunks.
 Why?
 Because they were 59 cents a bag.
 I could just sit and eat them by the handful, but I thought I should use some of them in baking.

 The recipe is on the back of the marshmallow creme jar.
 It is very good. good luck